-The Scheme will have the hydraulic capacity to treat average daily flows of up to 1,500kL/day (including stormwater top-up) but is expected to treat 612 kL/day of sewage on average at full development.
+The Scheme will have the hydraulic capacity to treat average daily flows of up to 600kL/day but is expected to treat 449 kL/day of sewage on average at full development.

-The catchment is expected to produce up to 883kL/day on a peak day at full development.
+The catchment is expected to produce up to 950 kL/day on a peak day at full development.
 In relation to peak daily flow, however:

-- Instantaneous and diurnal peaks will be buffered by the storage in the pressure sewer network and the LWC's flow balance tank. - The nature of the pressure sewer network prevents inflow/infiltration thereby eliminating the peak flow normally associated with wet weather in conventional sewer systems. - The catchment is residential and population is expected to be relatively stable throughout the year.
+- The LWC flow balance tank will buffer flows - The nature of the pressure sewer network prevents inflow/infiltration thereby eliminating the peak flow normally associated with wet weather in conventional sewer systems. - The catchment is residential and population is expected to be relatively stable throughout the year.